cremerlab/useless_expression/code/processing/growth_rates/2021-07-28_r1_SingleKO_acetate/README.md

 status: >
     Accepted
 description : >
-    Data looks good.
-The growth of ∆opp was very noticeably reduced ocmpared to all other replicates, so it was dropped from this data set.
+    Data looks good and there is nothing of note in this experiment.

 ---

-# 2021-07-26 (Run 2) Single KO Acetate Growth Rate Determination
+# 2021-07-28 (Run 1) Single KO Acetate Growth Rate Determination

 ## Purpose
-This is an experiment measuring the rate of growth of single knockouts of "useless" proteins in minimal medium supplemented with acetate. ss
+This is an experiment measuring the rate of growth of single knockouts of "useless" proteins in minimal medium supplemented with acetate.

 ## Materials

 ### Growth Media